 These links provide utility, defense, and support to our main damage dealers.

-Lightning Golem - Feeding Frenzy - Cast when Damage Taken
+Holy Relic - Feeding Frenzy - Culling Strike - Cast when Damage Taken

 Convocation – Ports in wandering minions so they blow up on target, and—probably more importantly, procs our damage increase on our Ghastly Eye jewels (minion damage if you used a minion skill recently).
 You want to be using this on cd.